CESNET/libyang/tests/fuzz/README.md

 on a single core, with no starting inputs.
 Multiple jobs running on separate cores should be used, with a starting input corpus.
 The options are described in the official LibFuzzer documentation (https://llvm.org/docs/LibFuzzer.html).

+## Fuzzing corpus and regression testing
+The `tests/fuzz/corpus` directory contains subdirectories for every fuzz target.
+Those subdirectories contain a collection of previous inputs that were found by fuzzing and caused visible issues or crashes.
+Every input file is named after the issue or pull request where it was originally reported.
+When a new issue is discovered, the input causing the issue should be added to the appropriate directory.